renanmb/leatherback_v2/README.md

         python scripts/<RL_LIBRARY>/train.py --task=<TASK_NAME>
         ```

+    - Training:

+        ```bash
+        # use 'FULL_PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
+        python scripts/skrl/train.py --task Leatherback-Direct-v0 --headless
+        ```

+    - Running trained model:

+        ```bash
+        # use 'FULL_PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
+        python scripts/skrl/play.py --task Leatherback-Direct-v0 --num_envs 32
+        ```

     - Running a task with dummy agents:

         These include dummy agents that output zero or random agents.
 They are useful to ensure that the environments are configured correctly.